 - Oceanography (which includes the study of tsunamis).

 It is here also that one would come to study natural phenomena like volcanoes and earthquakes (seismology).
-The Earth Sciences also include the study of all aspects of the Earth's history (paleontology, paleozoology etc. - paleo simply means very old).
+The Earth Sciences also include the study of all aspects of the Earth's history (palaeontology, paleozoology etc. - paleo simply means very old).

 This long list is expanding much more into the exploration of the solar system as a whole, thanks to the many recent, and continuing, space missions sending up information gathering probes to other planets, comets and meteors.